Megvii-BaseDetection/YOLOX/demo/TensorRT/cpp/README.md

 Follow the trt [python demo README](../python/README.md) to convert and save the serialized engine file.

+Check the 'model_trt.engine' file generated from Step 1, which will automatically saved at the current demo dir.

 ## Step 2: build the demo